Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Problem Setup

-for some constant $\bar\beta$ encapsulating the risk level--often chosen from a baseline policy.
-As we will see in \Cref{sec:quadratic-ergodic-risk}, this leads to constrained optimization problems where strong duality holds, which enables us to design an efficient primal-dual method for policy optimization with convergence guarantees to the optimal Ergodic-risk-sensitive policy.
+As we will see in \Cref{sec:quadratic-ergodic-risk}, this leads to constrained optimization problems where strong duality holds, which enables us to design an efficient primal-dual method for policy optimization with convergence guarantees to the optimal ergodic-risk sensitive policy.